Harding Street raid: Incident

-The raid was precipitated by calls from Patricia Ann Garcia, a next door neighbor of the couple who had had multiple bitter disagreements with them.
+The raid was precipitated by calls from next-door neighbor Patricia Ann Garcia after multiple bitter disagreements.
 She made a "swatting" call to police on January 8, 2019, reporting that her 25 year-old daughter was doing heroin at the couple's house.
 She also reported seeing that they had machine guns in the home.
 In reality, there were no machine guns or heroin found and Garcia did not even have a daughter.

 Based on this false information, Goines, an officer with the Houston Police Department, obtained a no-knock search warrant for the residence.
 To bolster the case, he lied, saying a confidential informant had obtained black tar heroin in a hand-to-hand buy at their house.
 However, the named informant denied having made such a buy as did all other informants Goines had worked with.

-Three weeks after Garcia's initial calls, police officers raided the Tuttle/Nicholas home on January 28, 2019.
+Three weeks after Garcia's initial calls, police officers raided the home of Tuttle and Nicholas on January 28, 2019.
 After the officers entered the home, they shot a dog owned by the couple.
 According to the HPD report, Tuttle was armed with a revolver and engaged the officers before being killed by return fire.
 Nicholas was unarmed but was shot by a backup officer when she allegedly reached for a wounded officer's shotgun.
 There is no video footage of the raid.
 Four of the police suffered gunshot wounds, though there was some doubt early on that they were all from Tuttle's revolver.